Saturday 22 June

-Trebor Scholz, The New School - Terry Tyldesley, Resonate - Marloes Nicholls, Finance Innovation Lab - Simon Borkin, Co-operatives UK (chair)
+Dr Trebor Scholz, The New School (video) - Terry Tyldesley, Resonate Co-op - Marloes Nicholls, Finance Innovation Lab - Simon Borkin, Co-operatives UK (Chair)

 In an increasing global market place, platform and network businesses from AirBnb to Uber are disrupting and dominating their respective markets.
 At their core there is in an uneasy relationship between user and platform, and there are examples of platform co-ops emerging in all sectors around the globe.
 From music streaming platforms providing artists a fair deal for their content, to taxi drivers and health care professionals getting a fair wage for their work.
 These services are provided by co-operatives that welcome workers and users of their platforms as co-owners.
 Get up an update on progress and feed in your own thoughts to the discussion and how the sector can support this growth area.

 Dr Sarah Alldred, Co-operative College - Dr Amanda Benson, Co-operative College - Paul Cocker, Co-operative College - Abbie Kempson, Unicorn